stili87/Project-Zuora/README.md

 # Project-Zuora
-  Project Zuora is a Quora clone for practice with Express, Pug, CSS, and front end vanilla DOM manipulation.
+  > Project Zuora is a Quora clone for practice with Express, Pug, CSS, and front end vanilla DOM manipulation.
 The full stack app will have functionality to ask a question that other users can answer.
 Then comments can be made on those answers.

+# Technologies Used
+  > Express
+  > Pug
+  > CSS
+  > Front End Vanilla JavaScript
+  > Sequalize

 # MVP Features for Project Zuora
   1.)
 Asking Questions